The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

 By multiplying both sides of the \eqref{eq:Scomp_Oss} for a generic projector $I_{j_{0}}$ of the basis, one obtains the following important relation:

 which characterizes the value of the spectral coefficient $o_{j_{0}}$ of a given observable $O$, relative to the projector $I_{j_{0}}$.

-By adding further compatible observables, therefore, one obtains sets of mutually exclusive projectors, all satisfying the closure relation and always minor or equal to the starting ones.
-The procedure comes to an end when all the projectors obtained are elementary: at this point the addiction of a further observable can no more alter the set of projectors.
+By adding further compatible observables, therefore, one obtains sets of pairwise orthogonal projectors, all satisfying the closure relation and always minor or equal to the starting ones.
+The procedure comes to an end when all the projectors obtained are primitive: at this point the addiction of a further observable can no more alter the set of projectors.

-The set, that will be assumed as \emph{finite}, of observables $\left\{ O_{r}\right\} $, independent of each other, that are needed to individuate, by means of the described procedure, a basis of elementary projectors, will be called a \emph{complete set of compatible observables}\footnote{The analogies with the complete sets of \emph{commuting} observables, introduced by Dirac in his book \citep{Dirac1930}, page 57, are clear.
+The set, that will be assumed as \emph{finite}, of observables $\left\{ O_{r}\right\} $, independent of each other, that are needed to individuate, by means of the described procedure, a basis of pairwise orthogonal primitive projectors, will be called a \emph{complete set of compatible observables}\footnote{The analogies with the complete sets of \emph{commuting} observables, introduced by Dirac in his book \citep{Dirac1930}, page 57, are clear.
 One should, however, note the difference in the point of view: here there is no reference to eigenstates.}.
 The above outlined procedure proves that \emph{every observable is an element of at least one complete set of compatible observables}.
-If, in fact, the projectors of the basis associated to an observable $O$ were not elementary, they, by definition, would be expressible as a sum of mutually exclusive elementary projectors, each of which would be compatible with $O$ (in fact $O$ results to be a linear combination of them and other projectors that are mutually exclusive with them).
+If, in fact, the projectors of the basis associated to an observable $O$ were not primitive, they, by definition, would be expressible as a sum of nonzero pairwise orthogonal, primitive projectors, each of which would be compatible with $O$ (in fact $O$ results to be a linear combination of them and other projectors that are mutually exclusive with them).
 The set of compatible observables formed by $O$ and by such projectors would be, therefore, complete.

-Note, besides, that if $I_{j}$ and $I_{k}$ ($j\neq k$) are two distinct elementary projectors of the basis, according to the basis of elementary projectors construction procedure, the set of coefficients $\left\{ o_{r,j}\right\} $ associated to the first projector and that of those, $\left\{ o_{r,k}\right\} $, associated to the second must differ for at least one element.
+Note, besides, that if $I_{j}$ and $I_{k}$ ($j\neq k$) are two distinct primitive projectors of the basis, according to the basis of pairwise orthogonal, primitive projectors construction procedure, the set of coefficients $\left\{ o_{r,j}\right\} $ associated to the first projector and that of those, $\left\{ o_{r,k}\right\} $, associated to the second must differ for at least one element.

 We can now define a \emph{function of an observable} $O$ as an observable whose measurement have as outcomes the images, under a certain function $f$, of the outcomes of measurement of the observable $O$.
-It can, therefore, be expressed, in terms of the projector basis associated to \emph{O}, in the form:
+It can, therefore, be expressed, in terms of the projector basis associated to \emph{$O$}, in the form: